At a Glance

 ✨Know the Curriculum Inside Out

-Familiarise yourself with the current curriculum and any recent changes.
-Be prepared to discuss how you would develop and adapt it to meet the needs of your students, showcasing your understanding of educational standards.
+Familiarise yourself with the school curriculum and any specific teaching methods they employ.
+Be prepared to discuss how you would develop and adapt lessons to meet the needs of your students.